givemeflan/css-exercises/README.md

 # css-exercises
-This repository will hold exercises where I practice CSS &amp; floats.
+This repository will hold exercises where I practice CSS, floats, resets and other important design elements.

 ## Exercise List
 *1.)
 Basic Floats